nalsi/Info813/final.md

     ## Multiple R-squared:  0.6387, Adjusted R-squared:  0.6352
     ## F-statistic: 182.5 on 8 and 826 DF,  p-value: < 2.2e-16

 The model is used to predict the winning matches.
+The differences between real winning match and predicted winning match are calculated.
+According to the histogram, even though half of the instances are within 2 match difference, there are also some cases where the difference is as large as 30 matches.

 ![](final_files/figure-markdown_strict/unnamed-chunk-15-1.png)